-Every telling has a taling and that's the he and the she of it.
+Every telling has a taling and that’s the he and the she of it.
 Here is a 1929 recording of James Joyce reading the Anna Livia Plurabelle episode of Finnegans Wake, where he speaks in the brogue of an Irish washerwoman.
-Below the video is the full text of this episode, so you can follow along with Joyce as he reads.
+Below is the full text of this episode.
 Can’t hear with the waters of.
 The chittering waters of.
-The last paragraph is one of my favorite passages in the whole book, and hauntingly beautiful in Joyce's reading.
+The last paragraph is one of my favorite passages in the whole book, and hauntingly beautiful in Joyce’s reading.
 Beside the rivering waters of, hitherandthithering waters of.
-Happy St. Patrick's Day!
+Happy St. Patrick’s Day!

 Anna Livia Plurabelle, Finnegans Wake (pp. 213-216):

 Well, you know or don’t you kennet or haven’t I told you

 every telling has a taling and that’s the he and the she of it.
 Look,

 look, the dusk is growing!
 My branches lofty are taking root.